cositools/cosi-data-challenges/README.md

 <img width="1050"  src="static/clusters.png">
 <div align="left">

-The simulations for the COSI data challenges are ran on high performance computing clusters.
+The simulations for the COSI Data Challenges are run on high performance computing clusters.
 Most notably, we have made extensive use of NASA's [Discover cluster](https://www.nccs.nasa.gov/systems/discover), the [MOGON](https://mogonwiki.zdv.uni-mainz.de/docs/introduction/what_is_mogon) cluster in Mainz, and Clemson University's [Palmetto](https://docs.rcd.clemson.edu/palmetto/) cluster.

 ## Simulation Tools
 The simulations employ [MEGAlib](https://github.com/zoglauer/megalib) via the Python-based COSI simulation pipepline, [cosi-sim](https://github.com/cositools/cosi-sim).
-Details regarding the specific MEGAlib versions and configuration files can be found in each respective data challenge directory.
-Model inputs for the simulations and the corresponding data challenges come from the COSI science team.
-All of the models used for past data challenges can be found in the source library of the cosi-sim tools ([link](https://github.com/cositools/cosi-sim/tree/main/cosi_sim/Source_Library)).
+Details regarding the specific MEGAlib versions and configuration files can be found in each respective Data Challenge directory.
+Model inputs for the simulations and the corresponding Data Challenges come from the COSI science team.
+All of the models used for past Data Challenges can be found in the source library of the cosi-sim tools ([link](https://github.com/cositools/cosi-sim/tree/main/cosi_sim/Source_Library)).

 ## Summary of Current and Past Challenges
 - **[Data Challenge 1](https://github.com/cositools/cosi-data-challenge-1):**